 While Agile offers numerous benefits, transitioning from traditional methodologies can present challenges:

-Recognizing that no single methodology fits all projects, many organizations are adopting hybrid approaches that combine elements of both traditional and Agile project management.
+Recognizing that no single methodology fits every project, many organizations are adopting hybrid project management models.

 The evolution from traditional to Agile methodologies reflects the dynamic nature of project management.
 It is a continuous quest for more effective ways to deliver value.